-Now switch to the GLASSFISH_HOME directory and deploy the example.
+Now you can deploy the example.

+'''

-''' $> ./bin/asadminasadmin> deploy /path/examples/jsf/numberguess/target/weldnumberguess.war minasadmin> deploy /path/examples/jsf/numberguess/target/weld- '''
+$> ./bin/asadmin deploy /path/examples/jsf/numberguess/target/weldnumberguess.war

+'''

-Once the command completes the application is available at http://localhost:7070/weld-number-guess
+Once the command completes the application is available at http://localhost:8080/weld-number-guess

 The reason the same artifact can be deployed to both WildFly and GlassFish, without any modifications, is because all of the features being used are part of the standard platform.
 And what a capable platform it has become!